 Biography and Publications

-Ruth Healey is a HE Consultant and Senior Lecturer at the University of Chester, UK.
+Ruth Healey is a HE Consultant and Associate Professor in Pedagogy in Higher Education at the University of Chester, UK.
 She obtained her bachelor, masters, and doctorate degrees in geography from the University of Sheffield.
 Since 2009 she has lectured at the University Chester.
 In 2009 she was also appointed to the editorial board of the Journal of Geography in Higher Education.
 In 2012 Ruth led an international collaborative writing group about practicing the scholarship of learning and teaching in an ethical manner in association with the International Society for the Scholarship of Teaching and Learning.
-She is currently leading a project at Chester on the engagement of students as partners in curriculum design and development and another student-staff partnership in feedback through peer- and self-assessment.
-Ruth is also leading a UK team as part of a multinational staff-student project reviewing the literature on students as partners involving teams from Australia, Canada and the USA.
-In addition she is working as a Project Partner with The Student Engagement Partnership (TSEP) to improve stud ent engagement in higher education providers’ internal quality assurance and enhancement arrangements.
+She has led a project at Chester on the engagement of students as partners in curriculum design and development and another student-staff partnership in feedback through peer- and self-assessment.
+Ruth has also led a UK team as part of a multinational staff-student project reviewing the literature on students as partners involving teams from Australia, Canada and the USA.
+In addition she has worked as a Project Partner with The Student Engagement Partnership (TSEP) to improve stud ent engagement in higher education providers’ internal quality assurance and enhancement arrangements.
 In 2016 she became one of the inaugural co-editors of the International Journal for Students as Partners.
+In 2018 she was elected Chair of the Higher Education Research Group of the Royal Geographical Society.

 Higher Education research articles